GSA/digitalgov.gov/content/posts/2016-02-18-analytics-usa-gov-now-with-agency-specific-dashboards.md

 ## What Do These Pages Show Me?

 These dashboard pages allow for greater insight into how the public interacts with specific agency websites as a complement to the aggregated view available at [analytics.usa.gov](https://www.WHATEVER/2016/02/16/trends-on-tuesday-robot-messaging-goes-mainstream/).
 In many cases, the information we see as a government-wide percentage does not perfectly mirror an individual agency’s data.
 For example, at the time of writing this post, the domestic vs. foreign traffic on the whole of participating [Digital Analytics Program](https://www.WHATEVER/services/dap/) (DAP) sites is about 90% to 10%, respectively.
 But the VA specifically has a 99% to 1% ratio, while NASA has a 62% to 38% domestic to foreign visits ratio.

 <table border="0" width="100%" cellspacing="0" cellpadding="0">
   <tr>
     <td style="width: 50%;vertical-align: top;text-align: center">

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/02/250-x-384-VA-Traffic-by-Country.png" alt="A chart showing the traffic on VA websites by country" %}
+      {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/02/250-x-384-VA-Traffic-by-Country.png" alt="A chart showing the traffic on VA websites by country" %}
     </td>

     <td style="width: 50%;vertical-align: top;text-align: center">

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/02/250-x-388-NASA-traffic-by-country.png" alt="A chart showing the traffic on NASA websites by country" %}
+      {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/02/250-x-388-NASA-traffic-by-country.png" alt="A chart showing the traffic on NASA websites by country" %}
     </td>
   </tr>
 </table>